casparderksen/vagrant-ansible-devbox/README.md

 - Node and NPM configured with Nexus as proxy
 - Local CA trust stores for Linux and Java
 - Configuration for CNTLM and running cntlmd daemon for corporate proxy integration

+The `graphical.yml` playbook installs the following software:
+- GNOME desktop

 The `minidcos.yml` playbook installs the following software:
 - miniDC/OS command line tool (`minidcos`)